 The Rosalind Franklin Fellowship programme is primarily directed at ambitious women in academia, research institutes or industry who have a PhD and aim for a career towards full professorship in a European top research university.
 The fellowship offers career opportunities to work in international leading milieus and is only awarded to outstanding researchers.

-In the sixth round of the Rosalind Franklin Fellowships (2014) the Groningen Faculty of Science and Engineering has appointed:
+In the seventh round of the Rosalind Franklin Fellowships (2017) the Faculty of Science and Engineering has appointed:

 About the faculty